 The easier it is for people to do the thing you want them to do the more often they’ll do it.

 SMS fits into this problem quite neatly.
-You can use SMS messaging to send people links that will take them directly to a product page or a checkout page.
+You can get an SMS messaging account and send people links that will take them directly to a product page or a checkout page.
 By doing this, you’re making it even easier for them to make a purchase:

 Open the message